-Video shows D.C. officer fatally firing at armed motorist as he drives away
+Video shows D.C. officer fatally shooting armed motorist as he drives away

 Contee said it is still unclear why the sergeant fired his weapon.
-The chief noted the video is obstructed by a ballistic shield the officer was holding.
+The chief noted that the video is obstructed by a ballistic shield the officer was holding.
 “It is very difficult to see what the officer was seeing,” the chief said.
 “What did he perceive to be the threat at that point?”

-Police identified the motorist as 27-year-old Antwan Gilmore, of Capitol Heights.
+Police identified the motorist as Antwan Gilmore, 27, of Capitol Heights.
 The body-camera video appears to show the officer firing several shots at the vehicle as it was being driven away, but after it had gone beyond the group of officers.
 It crashed into a tree about four blocks away.

-Contee said the gun officers had seen when they first encountered Gilmore “was still in the right side of his waist band area” after the crash.
-The chief said he does not know if Gilmore ever removed the gun from his waistband during the encounter.
+Contee said the gun officers had seen when they first encountered Gilmore “was still in the right side of his waistband area” after the crash.
+The chief said he did not know whether Gilmore had removed the gun from his waistband at any time during the encounter.

-The quick release of the video Thursday comes after several D.C. lawmakers called for a thorough public vetting of what led to the 2:45 a.m. shooting at New York and Florida avenues and criticism from activists on social media who called the actions of the officers unnecessary.
+The quick release of the video on Thursday comes after several D.C. lawmakers called for a thorough public vetting of what led to the 2:45 a.m. shooting at New York and Florida avenues and criticism from activists on social media who called the actions of the officers unnecessary.

 D.C.
-Council Member Kenyan R. McDuffie (D-Ward 5), a former prosecutor and attorney in the Department of Justice civil right’s division, said “understandably, public anxiety is heightened.”
+Council member Kenyan R. McDuffie (D-Ward 5), a former prosecutor and attorney in the Justice Department’s civil rights division, said “understandably, public anxiety is heightened.”

 In a statement, McDuffie said “the family of the victim as well as the public deserve to know whether the officers’ tactics were appropriate and the use of deadly force justifiable.”

 Nee Nee Taylor, co-conductor for Harriet’s Wildest Dreams, a Black-led mutual aid and community defense organization, and a member of the Defund MPD coalition, said officers should have employed more de-escalation techniques when approaching Gilmore’s car.
-She wants to see the officer fired.
+She wants the officer to be fired.

-Contee said the shooting is being investigated and will be presented to the U.S. attorney’s office for the District for review for possible criminal prosecution.
+Contee said the shooting is being investigated and will be presented to the U.S. Attorney’s Office for the District for review and possible criminal prosecution.

 He said the officer, identified as Sgt.
 Enis Jevric, on the force nearly 14 years and assigned to the 5th District station, has not provided a statement to investigators, as is his right during the criminal phase of the inquiry.
 Reached Thursday, Jevric declined to comment.
 Officials said he is on administrative leave as police investigate.